 5 Reasons You Should Get Hyped About Torch Song

 1. We've said it before and we'll say it again and again and again: Michael Urie, Michael Urie, Michael Urie.
 This absolutely brilliant actor is so good at both comedy and drama that he is destined to be a megastar.
 You simply cannot take your eyes off of him the entire time he's on stage.
+Check out this video where everyone who knows him proclaims their love:

 2. If you've never seen Mercedes Ruehl in anything, you'll be a #Fan4Lyfe the moment she walks on stage and you're instantly like "Ooooh, got it.
 You're a dream come true!".
 She plays an overbearing Jewish mother with such nuance that, just like her onstage son, you won't be able to tell if you want to nuzzle up to her bosom or run screaming in the other direction.